BNUR - Nursing - Traditional

 An internship experience is required for nursing students during the last semester before graduation.
 The experience is designed to allow students the opportunity to practice the application of theoretical knowledge and to develop further clinical competencies in the work setting under the preceptorship of a baccalaureate prepared registered nurse.

-The internship consists of clinical experience in an acute health care setting.
+The internship consists of clinical experience in an assigned clinical setting.
 Students are able to bridge the gap between education and practice, develop relationships with prospective employers, and explore areas of interest specific to professional nursing practice.

 Admission to the Nursing Program